-For years of assessment that commenced on or after 1 March 2013, see 2.1.1 for tax rate.
-For personal service providers that are trusts, see 3.3 for the tax rate.
+For years of assessment that commenced on or after 1 March 2013, see Table 2.1.1 on page 8 for tax rate.
+For personal service providers that are trusts, see Table 3.3 for the tax rate.

-2.2.7 Companies that are not residents and derive taxable income
+2.2.6 Companies that are not residents and derive taxable income

-Table 2.2.7.1 Companies that are not residents and derive taxable income
+Table 2.2.6.1 Companies that are not residents and derive taxable income